-Valuation of investments (Notes 1.3 and 3 to the financial statements)
+Valuation of investments

+(Notes 1.3 and 3 to the financial statements)
-As at 30 June 2017, consolidated and non-consolidated investments are recorded in the balance sheet at a net carrying amount of \in 12,739 million and represent

-80% of total assets.
+As at 30 June 2017, consolidated and non-consolidated investments are recorded in the balance sheet at a net carrying amount of €12,739 million and represent 80% of total assets.
 They are initially recognised at acquisition cost, excluding ancillary costs, increased for any legal revaluations where applicable.

 If the value in use of investments is lower than their net carrying amount, a provision for impairment is recognised in the amount of the difference.
-As disclosed in Note 1.2 to the financial totacement where is used in a praviti aritaria

-1.3 to the financial statements, value in use is determined based on a multi-criteria analysis, taking into account the share of the subsidiary's equity, the value based on dividend yield and the financial and economic potential of the subsidiary, with particular reference to the market value of its net assets.
+As disclosed in Note 1.3 to the financial statements, value in use is determined based on a multi-criteria analysis, taking into account the share of the subsidiary's equity, the value based on dividend yield and the financial and economic potential of the subsidiary, with particular reference to the market value of its net assets.
 Estimates of the value in use of these investments is based on complex valuation models for subsidiaries which in turn own several subsidiaries and require management to exercise significant judgment (particularly regarding cash flow assumptions).